ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 (A less complex alternative to such a registering scheme would be to have built-in transports only, one of which is "echo".
-Adding a tag (think IMAP) to messages would make it possible for clients to match sent and received messages, making an echo transport useful for programs like web browsers which already have the transport ready for use.)
+Adding a tag (think IMAP) to messages would make it possible for peers to match sent and received messages, making an echo transport useful for programs like web browsers which already have the transport ready for use.)